alefore/weblog/ten-years-of-edge.md

   Validation (and/or corresponding conversion to the subtype) tends to happen in just a few places;
   this often renders irrelevant
-  a lot of assertion checks
+  a lot of assertion checks,
-  allow them to be safely removed.
+  allowing them to be safely removed.

   **Delete dead code in a robust way.**
-  I've even found cases where this allowed me delete code that was handling situations that could never occur: all callers were always passing non-null pointers,
+  I've even found cases where this allowed me to delete code that was handling situations that could never occur: all callers were always passing non-null pointers,